Aisam-ul-Haq Qureshi: 2007

-Aisam started out in 2007 playing a number of Futures tournaments.
+Aisam started in 2007 playing in a number of Futures tournaments.
 He won two doubles titles in the UK, one with Stéphane Robert and the second with Purav Raja.
 Aisam won two more doubles titles with Jamie Baker.
 He went to the UAE where he won a single futures title and two doubles titles with partner Rameez Junaid.
 In Kuwait, Aisam won another single and doubles title, this time with Purav Raja.
 He qualified at the ATP tournament in Halle, Germany, for the Gerry Weber Open where he beat World number 11, and Wimbledon Semi-finalist Richard Gasquet, 7–6(10), 6–4, which has been the biggest victory of his career to date.
 Aisam was knocked out in the second round by Philipp Kohlschreiber 4–6, 3–6.

-He went on to achieve a landmark in his professional career by qualifying the first time for the main rounds of Wimbledon 2007 Men's Singles competition.
+He went on to achieve a landmark in his professional career by qualifying for the first time for the main rounds of Wimbledon 2007 Men's Singles competition.
 Aisam became the first Pakistani in over 31 years to play at a Grand Slam tournament and the second Pakistani to reach the second round of Wimbledon.
 He won his first Grand Slam match at Wimbledon against Lee Childs, 6–3, 6–4, 7–6, making him the second Pakistani player (the first being Haroon Rahim in 1976) to reach the second round of Wimbledon, before losing to Marat Safin 2–6, 4–6 and 6–7 (4–7).

 At the Campbell's Hall of Fame Championships at Newport, he continued his good form as he defeated first seed Mardy Fish 6–3, 6–4.
-In the second round he beat Nathan Healey 7–6(2), 5–7, 6–4, to reach the last 8 of an ATP tournament for the first time.
-However, at the quarter-final Asiam was beaten by Dick Norman, 4–6, 6–3, 4–6.
+In the second round, he beat Nathan Healey 7–6(2), 5–7, 6–4, to reach the last 8 of an ATP tournament for the first time.
+However, at the quarter-final, Asiam was beaten by Dick Norman, 4–6, 6–3, 4–6.
 In the doubles, Asiam and Prakash Amritraj were knocked out of the first round by Wesley Moodie and Fabrice Santoro 0–6, 4–6.

-Aisam followed up Newport with Challenger Series tournament in the UK at the LTA Manchester Trophy in Manchester and then The LTA Nottingham Challenger in Nottingham.
+Aisam followed up Newport with the Challenger Series tournament in the UK at the LTA Manchester Trophy in Manchester and then The LTA Nottingham Challenger in Nottingham.
 Aisam secured the doubles title with Rohan Bopanna at Manchester.
-His red hot streak continued as he powered into the singles final at Nottingham, only to be bested by Australian Alun Jones 3–6, 6–4, 4–6.
+His red-hot streak continued as he powered into the singles final at Nottingham, only to be bested by Australian Alun Jones 3–6, 6–4, 4–6.
 Aisam did however win back-to-back doubles titles by succeeding in the doubles final at Nottingham with Bopanna.

 At the Castilla and León Open Challenger Series tournament in Segovia, Spain, his failure at singles did not seem to trouble Aisam, as he went on to lift his third consecutive doubles Challenger victory with partner Rohan Bopanna.
 The duo became known as the "Indo-Pak Express".
 Aisam returned home and picked up the "Salaam Pakistan Awards" alongside footballer Muhammad Essa and squash player Maria Toor Pakay.